TinManTex/MockFox/ReadMe.txt

 		to quiet a bunch of warnings about Undefined globals when working with tpp lua files.
 	/varsAsGlobal/
 		vars,gvars,svars as global modules so they can be used in vscode in the same manner as mentioned above.

+/Info/
+	various mgsv info gathered from other processes or other people, some of which is processed by IHTearDown
+	TODO: document the files

 /MockFoxLua/
 	The majority of the mgstpp.exe lua facing modules mocked out, mostly empty functions and enum values, but enough to stop lua from complaining when reading the files.